alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 }
 ```

+For the most part, I accepted the defaults of the previously mentioned Microsoft Node Starter Kit.

-The mock directory houses data to seed into a MongoDB database.
+Next is the mock directory, which houses data to seed into a MongoDB database.
 For detailed instructions, refer to <a href="https://github.com/alephnode/inventory-app" target="_blank">the project's README.md</a> (you'll need MongoDB installed to run the script).

 Now would be a good time to install the dependencies we'll use in the project.
-To do so, we run the install command in the project's root directory:
+To do so, we run the install command in the backend project's root directory:

 ```bash
 yarn add body-parser compression cors dotenv express lusca mongoose nodemon tslint typescript